interrogate-io/interrogate/libs/plantuml-cli/README.md

 ## What is this?

 A Docker image that packages the PlantUML command-line interface with all necessary dependencies (including GraphViz) for generating diagrams.
-Built on Azul Zulu JRE for a minimal footprint, this image provides a reliable and portable way to render PlantUML diagrams.
+Built on Alpine Linux with Azul Zulu JRE for a minimal footprint, this image provides a reliable and portable way to render PlantUML diagrams.
+The image runs as a non-root user for enhanced security.

 ## Tags

 - `latest`: Latest stable release
-- `x.y.z`: Specific version releases
+- `1.2025.7`: Current specific version release

 ## Usage